microsoft/FluidFramework/docs/content/docs/data-structures/sequence.md

 For remove this means we can't have an insert and a remove at the same time, as they will have an order, and all collaborators will see the operations in the same order.
-We also detect overlapping removes made by different collaborators, the resolutions here is straightforward, the content is removed.
+We also detect overlapping removes made by different collaborators, the resolutions here is straightforward -- the content is removed.

-As mentioned above annotate operations behave like operations on Shared Maps.
+As mentioned above, annotate operations behave like operations on SharedMaps.
 The merge strategy here is last one wins.
-So, if two collaborators set the same key on the annotates properties the operation that gets ordered last will determine the value.
+So, if two collaborators set the same key on the annotate properties the operation that gets ordered last will determine the value.

 ## SharedString